Sunday, May 17, 2026

 Saturday, March 14, 2026

-"With a Conscience" - "If I knew them what I know now...Teaching...The abyss"
+"With a Conscience" - "If I knew then what I know now...Teaching...The abyss"

 So, when I retired eight months ago, set on my journey to pay attention to my health.
 Not that I could ignore my past issues of course but I thought it was time to show my vigilance.
 Catscans, MRIs, bloodwork and well other things that are just ugly.
 Having said that, I can truthfully say that your hearing and your vision are also vitally important to your health and if you are aging, double, triple, quadruple that necessity.